csgear/competitive/cses/01_Introductory_Problems/README.md

 ### 1083 Missing Number

-Mathematical approach
-To find the missing number in a sequence from 1 to n, calculate the expected sum of the first n natural numbers using the formula:
+Mathematical approach: calculate expected sum of first n natural numbers using formula n(n+1)/2, then subtract the sum of given numbers.
+The difference is the missing number.

 ### 1069 Repetitions